Estimating Global Input Relevance and Enforcing Sparse Representations with a Scalable Spectral Neural Network Approach: Results

-{\bf The MNIST dataset} As a final test, we applied the spectral features detection method to a reduced version of the well-known MNIST dataset \cite{deng2012mnist}.
+As an additional test, we applied the spectral features detection method to a reduced version of the well-known MNIST dataset \cite{deng2012mnist}.
 This latter consists of $28 \times 28$ images depicting handwritten digits, ranging from $0$ to $9$, to be eventually classified.
-In our experiments, and to deliver a clear message, we just focused on the subset of images ``zeroes" and ``ones".
+In our experiments, and to deliver a clear message, we first focused on the subset of images ``zeroes" and ``ones".
 Despite the simplicity of the adopted framework, it is interesting to test the method against a real dataset, where the measure of the relevance of the components is not a priori given.
 The input vectors of the MNIST dataset has a dimension of $784$, and each component of the vectors represents the intensity of a specific pixel in the corresponding image.

 In this context, asking which component is relevant amounts to asking which pixel (or collection of pixels) discloses the information that is used by the trained network to make decision.